 Improving Sales Incentives Compensation

-Another interesting project that we’ve worked on in the past required improvements in the client’s workflow so that they could easily set sales targets and calculate their bonuses accordingly.
+Another interesting project about Sales Incentive Schemes that we’ve worked on in the past required improvements in the client’s workflow so that they could easily set sales targets and calculate their bonuses accordingly.
 The idea may sound simple at first, but the process was anything but.
 Our client had an ununified and complex sales hierarchy, which differed by country.

 Furthermore, they were using lots of different Excel templates in order to accommodate the specific needs of each country.
 The whole workflow was in shambles due to its size and scope, and it was clear that the switch to Anaplan was very much warranted.